Ramesh86-TurBo/Carrier-Page/README.md

-# Carrier-Page
+# STATIC-CAREER-PAGE

-A Career Page designed using Bootstarp framework.
+This Career Page was designed using Bootstarp5 framework, for Rolla Services, during my internship.